 Casting a .22 Caliber Lead Bullet

 With a goodly quantity of bullets cast it's time to insert one and crimp it in place.
 The bullet mold handily has a cutout for crimping the bullet.
-That done, with a competed .22 long rifle round in your hand, you've just done what the bubbas said cannot be done, reloaded .22 long rifle.
+That done, with a competed .22 long rifle round in your hand, you've just done what the bubbas say cannot be done, eg, reloaded a .22 long rifle round.

 Crimp the Bullet in Place

 And finally, the next time at the shooting range, bend over and pick up the .22 duds you see laying around.
 Know that many Failure To Fire (FTF) are from dirty weapons where the bolt never quit locked-up close enough to the chamber to let the firing pin strike the rim.
 So clean off the grit and give it another shot.
 If it remains a dud, bring it home with the all others.
 Either recycle the bullet proper in the melting pot and charge a newly primed case with the powder.
 Proviso: The range pick up case's primer may still actually be live.
 So proceed with caution.
-You could fill it with water to kill the priming compound or just dispose of it, which is what I do.
+You could fill it with water to kill the priming compound or to be on the safe side, simply dispose of it, which is what I do.

 Background Information on